MartyRath/labMoviesApp/README.md

 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any **modifications to existing features**) .]

-- Added 2 list and 1 detail view - popular movies, popular actors, actor bio (detail view)
+- Added 3 pages, 2 list and 1 detail view - daily trending movies, popular actors, actor bio
 - Added parameterised URL: /actors/:id
 - Data hyperlinking from Popular Actors page to Actor Bio page
 - Additional data entity type: Actor